zayuim/ccna-class-notes/README.md

 The IP address of the first router interface your computer goes to (never a switch).
 Basically if your computer goes to a switch and then into router interface g0/1, which the IP is set to 192.168.1.1.
 That IP is your default gateway, since it's the first router you reach.

 **"CIDR notation" or "What does the slash mean?**

 The network portion from the left in other words the amount of ones from left to right e.g.

 192.168.0.0 /29 =

 11111111.11111111.11111111.11111000

 Various Subnet Mask Endings:
 128 - 192 - 224 - 240 - 248 - 252 - 254 - 255

-Reserved IPs:
-The first address (the network address) cannot be assigned to a host/end point. the last address (the broadcast address) cannot be assigned to host/end point.

 How to work out hosts:
 Host bits are zeros to the right of the subnet mask.